Most Painful Tattoo Spots

 Fingers and toes are popular places to get tattoos but they are also painful areas.
-For the same reason as mentioned above, there are a huge amount of nerves in your hands and feet that will be disturbed, causing pain spasms.
-Plus the skin is evidently thin on the extremities.
+For the same reason as mentioned above, there are a huge amount of nerves in your hands and feet that will be disturbed, causing painful spasms.
+Plus, the skin is evidently thin on the extremities.

 Another problem to consider is it’s incredibly challenging for a tattoo artist to get a clean, precise tattoo on areas that are so small and curved such as the fingers and toes.